-Not every bridge with a roof is a covered bridge, these type of bridges have a very unique timber structure meant to equally distribute their load.
+Jubilee Park is a small park covering ¾ acres in Saco, Maine.
+Unless you are aware of the park, you might not even notice this patch of nature in the city, accessible solely through a covered bridge from Water Street.
+Not every bridge with a roof is a covered bridge, these types of bridges have a very unique timber structure meant to equally distribute their load.
 Apart from being very aesthetically pleasing, the roof is also meant to protect the timber from deterioration as well as keep it covered from the elements.
 The current roof is quite modern as it was replaced in 2010.

-Being surrounded by the Saco River, the Jubilee park is often referred to as Jubilee Island.
+Being surrounded by the Saco River, the Jubilee Park is often referred to as Jubilee Island.
 The Saco River has served a very important role in Saco City; in the past, Native Americans used the river’s natural resources and falls for fishing and hunting.
 The river was later used by merchants to move supplies between Saco and Biddeford.

 While going out of ones way to visit Jubilee park is hardly necessary, it does present a wonderful, relaxing outdoor spot, overlooking the river when in Saco.
 Whether visiting in spring when nature is at its highest glory, or in fall when the park’s colors are simply sublime, Jubilee Park is a secluded breath of fresh air in Saco Maine.